rnaveensrinivas/Linux/README.md

 ```bash
 chmod u=rwx file.txt
 ```
-This sets the user’s permissions to read, write, and execute, overriding any existing permissions for the user category.
+This sets the user's permissions to read, write, and execute, overriding any existing permissions for the user category.
 The resulting permissions string will look like:
 ```bash
 -rwxr--r--
 ```